Table of Contents

 As you’ve seen, determining weighted average cost of capital can look complex and technical.
 But in fact, there’s no guarantee that an investor will receive a given discount rate for his or her equity.
 Many factors contribute to the return your business may see, including market conditions, how many competitors are in your industry, how your business is run, and more.

-Calculating cost of capital is a way to provide an educated guess on what sort of return an investment might bring.
-But it’s definitely not set in stone.
+Calculating cost of capital is a way to provide an educated guess on what sort of return an investment might bring, but it’s definitely not set in stone.

 The Takeaway

 With a solid understanding of what cost of capital means, you can make smarter financial decisions.
-You can determine what type of loan or financing to take out or how to attract potential investors to help you grow your business.
+You can determine what type of loan or financing to take out and how to attract potential investors to help you grow your business.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.